 We are aggregating a list of the top tools you should be using if you’re a course creator or simply creating, publishing or working online.
 So yeah, basically everyone…

-When Grammarly’s homepage boasted that their web extension finds “10 times more mistakes than your word processor”, I was skeptical.
-A few months in and I’m sold.
+When Grammarly’s homepage boasted that their web extension finds “10 times more mistakes than your word processor.”

 Seriously, this is tool works as if it understands context, catching not only spelling mistakes but series commas, adjective strings that should be hyphenated and the correct way to write date and time.

-While not yet on GDocs, it works on WordDoc, Facebook, Tumblr, Hubspot and Twitter so you’ll never be embarrassed by a hastily sent Tweet again.
-I’ve been using the free tool for months and plan to upgrade soon.
+While not yet on Google Docs, it works on Word, Facebook, Tumblr, Hubspot and Twitter, so you’ll never be embarrassed by a hastily sent Tweet again.

 Here’s what that last paragraph looked like within the tool’s native editing feature:

-It might have a funny name, but this is the best tool I’ve found for creating screenflow GIFs.
+It might have a funny name, but this is the best tool out there for creating screenflow GIFs.

-Sidenote: Placeit.net does something similar, but they start to charge you, so I decided to recommend LiceCap first and foremost.
+Sidenote: Placeit.net does something similar, but they start to charge you, so we decided to recommend LiceCap first and foremost.